whereby/node-webrtc/docs/build-from-source.md

 from source.
 When building from source, in addition to the prerequisites required by cmake-js, you will need

-* Git
+- Git
-* Ninja
+- Ninja
-* CMake 3.15 or newer
+- CMake 3.15 or newer
-* Linux: GCC 10.1 or newer
+- Linux: GCC 10.1 or newer
-* MacOS: Xcode 12 or newer
+- MacOS: Xcode 12 or newer
+  - MacOSX11.3.sdk installed, see https://github.com/phracker/MacOSX-SDKs
-* Windows: Microsoft Visual Studio 2022 or newer, with the Clang toolchain installed
+- Windows: Microsoft Visual Studio 2022 or newer, with the Clang toolchain installed
-* Check the [additional prerequisites listed by WebRTC](https://webrtc.github.io/webrtc-org/native-code/development/prerequisite-sw/) - although their install is automated by the CMake scripts provided
+- Check the [additional prerequisites listed by WebRTC](https://webrtc.github.io/webrtc-org/native-code/development/prerequisite-sw/) - although their install is automated by the CMake scripts provided

 ## Install